 Peggen is an enrolled member of the Northern Arapaho Tribe.
 She joined the Salmon Defense team in 2011 and has helped nurture and grow Salmon Defense into the capable functioning tool that it was envisioned by its founders to be.

 Peggen received her BA from Evergreen State with an emphasis in sustainable business, human resource management, and marketing.
-She is currently working to complete her Masters in Public Administration with an emphasis in Tribal Government.
+Peggen has earned her Master’s Degree in Public Administration with an emphasis in Tribal Government.

 Sarah Taylor Evans

 Outreach Coordinator/ Office Manager

 Sarah is the newest member to Salmon Defense team.
 She played a significant role in helping the team enhance the success of the 2016 Billy Frank Jr. Classic and now has permanently joined the team to help expand and enhance the existing and future efforts of Salmon Defense.

 Sarah graduated from The Evergreen State College with a Bachelor’s degree in Sustainable Business & Communications in 2011.
 She had 3 years’ experience as an executive administrative assistant in Seattle, and 2 years office assistant in Olympia prior to Salmon Defense.
 She looks forward to learning how to help Salmon Defense grow.
 Sarah is excited to actively participate in protecting salmon.

 Sarah enjoys hunting, fishing, camping, event planning, and living in the Northwest.